Tippecanoe School Corporation

 The McCutcheon community believes in a learning environment that encourages students to respect themselves and others, to contribute positively to a diverse society, and to become lifelong learners.

 McCutcheon High School (MHS) is one of two high schools in the Tippecanoe School Corporation (TSC).
-The geographical districts of Harrison High School, to the north, and MHS form a "doughnut" around the cities of Lafayette and West Lafayette, which have a combined population of about 100,000 and Purdue University, whose enrollment hovers around 40,000.
+The geographical districts of William Henry Harrison High School, to the north, and MHS form a "doughnut" around the cities of Lafayette and West Lafayette, which have a combined population of about 100,000 and Purdue University, whose enrollment hovers around 40,000.

 Originally a mostly rural school, MHS is now a mixture of suburban and rural.
 Our boundaries take in the south edge of Lafayette and the smaller towns of Shadeland, Romney, West Point, Clarks Hill, Stockwell, and Dayton.
 Measured by geographical area, TSC is the second largest school district in Indiana.